 - Pain caused by the pressure of chewing or as an extended reaction to contact with hot and cold temperatures

 - The appearance of a pimple on the gums

 What Is a Root Canal Treatment?

-During a root canal, Dr. Friedland gently removes your tooth’s damaged tissue and nerves, then carefully cleans and seals the tooth to protect it from bacteria.
-The procedure may require more than one visit, depending on the severity of the infection and the type of restoration — typically a filling or a crown — that is needed.
+During a root canal, Dr. Kellner gently removes your tooth’s damaged tissue and nerves, then carefully cleans and seals the tooth to protect it from bacteria.
+This general dentistry procedure may require more than one visit, depending on the severity of the infection and the type of restoration — typically a filling or a crown — that is needed.

 What Can I Expect My Root Canal Recovery to Be Like?